StudioSophisti/BLELedController/README.md

 Characteristic value format:
 6 bytes, representing:
-red target value, red speed, green target value, green speed, blue target value, blue speed All values range from 0 - 255, where 0 target value is OFF and 255 full ON, and 0 speed is slow transition and 255 instant transition.
+red target value, red speed, green target value, green speed, blue target value, blue speed.
+All values range from 0 - 255, where 0 target value is OFF and 255 full ON, and 0 speed is slow transition and 255 instant transition.